-As agriculture has grown more complex and capital-intensive, we have advanced with it, expanding on our products, services and technologies to meet the needs of a changing market.

-We are investing in the future through greater automation, flexibility, speed and security.
+As agriculture has grown more complex and capital-intensive, we have advanced with it, enhancing our services to meet the changing needs of the marketplace.
+We are modernizing our district's technology in order to give associations some of the best tools in the lending industry and build a solid foundation for future innovation.